 From the 1900s all the way through the early 1970s, there was a vibrant Civil Rights movement in Omaha.
 Rallying together to struggle against discrimination, African Americans led a movement for equal employment, equal pay, equal housing, equal purchasing, equal access, and equal justice with white people throughout the city.

 In the midst of these efforts, the United States was bombed by Japan at Pearl Harbor in 1941.
-In its true form, Omaha immediately imprisoned all people in the state who remotely looked Japanese.
+True to form, Omaha immediately imprisoned all people in the state who remotely looked Japanese.
 This included Rev. Hiram H. Kano, a minister from Scottsbluff who was in town for business.
-Despite being an Episcopalian reverend, he was immediately apprehended and jailed in Omaha.
+Despite being an Episcopalian minister, he was immediately apprehended and jailed in Omaha.

 Omaha was deeply segregated at this point.
 While the laws were mostly silent, de facto segregation was the norm across the city.
 Police weren’t needed to kick African Americans out of places like Peony Park because Blacks knew they weren’t welcomed there, and were threatened with intimidation and violence if they tried going.
 Restaurants like Joe Tess and Mister C’s served Blacks at their back doors and refused them entry, while Reeds Ice Cream would gladly let African Americans order ice cream, but wouldn’t let them apply for jobs.
 The same went for the local Coca-Cola bottlers and for the streetcar company, which gladly took Blacks’ money but wouldn’t hire them.